ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 User can make thier code in **Arduino IDE** and simulate or control using **Processing** GUI.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fT1Wv6qHknI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**NOTE**: OpenManipulator controller with OpenCR does not use ROS The way OpenManipulator is controlled by OpenCR (embedded system) and ROS is completely different.
+In the method using ROS, the controller runs in PC, but in OpenCR control, the controller runs in OpenCR without ROS.
+{: .notice--info}

 ## [Setup](#setup)